Thanksgiving Recipes and Traditions

 The American celebration of Thanksgiving stretches back almost 400 years to the year 1621, when English settlers at Plymouth Rock gave thanks for their first harvest.
 The Pilgrims held a feast together with members of the local Wampanoag tribe who had helped them avoid starvation the previous winter.

-In the beginning Thanksgiving was informally observed.
-But in 1863, President Abraham Lincoln established Thanksgiving as an official national holiday.
-And since 1939, the official celebration falls on the fourth Thursday in November.
+In the beginning, Americans observed Thanksgiving only on an informal basis.
+Starting in 1863, President Abraham Lincoln established Thanksgiving as an official national holiday.
+Since 1939, the official celebration always falls on the fourth Thursday in November.

 Thanksgiving Recipes